Olivier Giroud is a great guy with a great mentality: Arsene Wenger

-Arsenal boss hails striker after his super goal helps team beat West Ham 3-1
+Arsenal boss Arsene Wenger hails his star striker after his super goal helps the team beat West Ham 3-1 in the English Premier League clash; German player Lukas Podolski scores a brace

 London: Arsene Wenger believes Olivier Giroud's decisive contribution to Arsenal's vital 3-1 win over West Ham is a sign the striker is back to his best in time to fire his side into the Champions League.